 Only (2%) report occupational exposure that disrupts their circadian rhythm (night work, shift work, etc.), compared to 98% without this exposure (Figure 8).

 Fig. 8.
-Diagram represents the percentage of women with breast cancer as a function of occupational exposure
+The percentage of women with breast cancer as a function of occupational exposure

-1.10 Digoxin exposure or not
+1.10 Digoxin exposure

 Only 2% were exposed to digoxin (a cardiotonic drug), while 98% did not receive this treatment.
 This low prevalence suggests a negligible role of digoxin as a risk factor in this population (Figure 9).

 Fig. 9.
-Diagram represents the percentage of women with breast cancer as a function of digoxin exposure.
+The percentage of women with breast cancer as a function of digoxin exposure.

 1.11 Sport practice

-The study reveals that 65% of patients do not practice any sporting activity, compared to 35% declaring regular practice (figure 10).
+The study revealed that 65% of patients do not practice any sporting activity, compared to 35% declaring regular practice (Figure 10).

 Fig. 10.
-Graph represents the percentage of women with breast cancer according to physical activity
+The percentage of women with breast cancer according to physical activity

 1.12 Use of deodorants and antiperspirants

-The study reveals that 64% of patients regularly use deodorants or antiperspirants, compared to 36% who do not (Figure 11).
+The study revealed that 64% of patients regularly use deodorants or antiperspirants, compared to 36% who do not (Figure 11).

 Fig. 11.
 Relative circle representing the percentage of women with breast cancer according to the use of deodorants and antiperspirants.

-The main risk factor for breast cancer is sex, as 99% of those affected are women.
+, , as 99% of those affected are women.
 This illustrates the importance of hormonal exposure in the development of breast cancer.

 All the patients in our research are female, which is predictable given that breast cancer almost exclusively affects women, although male cases exist at a much lower frequency (about 1% according to international statistics) (WHO, 2025).